Chintz: History

 Chintz panel (India), 18th century.
 Shaped cartouche pieced from a palampore.
 Background of red and white chintz.
 Green and white braid applied to outline the edges.

 Chintz was originally a woodblock printed, painted or stained calico produced in Hyderabad, India from 1600 to 1800 and popular for bed covers, quilts, and draperies.
+In the Deccan region, chintz-like painted patterns are featured on the ceiling of the Cine diddi mosque at Bijapur.
+Chintz designs often featured visual elements borrowed from Persian, Chinese and Turkish traditions.
 After Vasco da Gama successfully reached Calicut in India in 1498, the fabric became known in Europe.
 Around 1600, Portuguese and Dutch traders were bringing examples of Indian chintz into Europe on a small scale, but the English and French merchants began sending large quantities.
+It was significantly shaped by European tastes and imagination to meet the demands of Western market.
 By 1680 more than a million pieces of chintz were being imported into England per year, and a similar quantity was going to France and the Dutch Republic.
 These early imports were probably mostly used for curtains, furnishing fabrics, and bed hangings and covers (Samuel Pepys bought a set for his wife.)
 It has been suggested that wearing them as clothes began when these were replaced and given to maidservants, who made them into dresses, and also that they were first worn as linings.

 With imported chintz becoming so popular with Europeans during the late 17th century, French and English mills grew concerned, as they did not know how to make chintz.
 In 1686 France declared a ban on all chintz imports.
 In 1720 the Parliament of Great Britain enacted a law that forbade "the Use and Warings in Apparel of imported chintz, and also its use or Wear in or about any Bed, Chair, Cushion or other Household furniture".